 On 2 November 1976, Queen Elizabeth, the Queen Mother, then President of Royal Bridewell Hospital paid her third visit to King Edward’s to declare the newly built School Houses open.
 In her speech the Queen Mother alluded to “the necessity on building on firm foundations and true values, courage, loyalty, humour, steadfastness and above all integrity.”
 Today the Houses reflect the mid-1970s architecture but the priority for each House parent is about the well-being and happiness of every pupil, thus enabling individual success.
 Your House will be a microcosm of King Edward’s, reflecting the School’s traditions and the values the Queen Mother referred to in 1976, with everyone enjoying a strong feeling of belonging.

 Every House has a pastoral team – House Parent, assistant House Parent and Matron – which extends in to the broader school community to include an academic tutor, the medical centre staff and Chaplain.
 Parents may contact any one of their child’s pastoral care team to discuss any aspect of their child’s school life.
-Each House will have its pupil team of House Prefects and Head of House, another body of people to listen, support and represent the pupil voice in daily school life.
-The core focus of each pupil’s pastoral team is pupil welfare, whatever their need may be.
-Every House Parent’s aim is to make their House a home during term time and to ensure that opportunities are provided for all our pupils to thrive.
+Each House will have its student team of House Prefects and Head of House, another body of people to listen, support and represent the student voice in daily school life.
+The core focus of each student’s pastoral team is student welfare, whatever their need may be.
+Every House Parent’s aim is to make their House a home during term time and to ensure that opportunities are provided for all our students to thrive.

 House Parents and the King Edward’s Parents’ Association organise social events for parents throughout the school year.

 There are currently eight School Houses.